 - Florida Tile — This Kentucky company does not have “colors”, but it has a good selection of neutrals, including the timeless ‘bone’.
 Bright… and Matte.

-- World of Tile — This time capsule tile store in New Jersey is my #1 go-to place for replacement tile, but check with Chippy — she may also have field tile in enough quantities for you to complete a bathroom.
+- World of Tile — Update: World of Tile has now closed.
+See our story on the liquidation sale going on through about Nov.
+15 here.
+This time capsule tile store in New Jersey is my #1 go-to place for replacement tile, but check with Chippy — she may also have field tile in enough quantities for you to complete a bathroom.
 See the introductory story on World of Tile here, their website is here.

 - American Universal Tile — The Brittany line looks to have some good pastel color choices.

 - Ann Sacks — This high-end company’s Caliper collection boasts some 300 colors.
 However, this design does not appear to be “basic” — it has prominently beveled edges.
 The website says prices start at $20/s.f.

 - Nemo tile — Nemo has two 4×4 lines, Metro Wall has some colors going on, while Clay Basics is low chroma greiged out.